Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 interpolation filters or non-interpolation filters.

-Interpolation filters are those that when applied “in-place”, i.e. at the location of the input samples, don’t alter the sample value.
+Interpolation filters are those that when applied "in-place", i.e. at the location of the input samples, don't alter the sample value.
 Therefore,
-they only interpolate “missing” values, leaving the input samples untouched.
+they only interpolate "missing" values, leaving the input samples untouched.

 This is true for filters that evaluate to 0